chili-publish/grafx-documentation/docs/CHILI_GraFx/intro.md

 ![applogo](https://chilipublishdocs.imgix.net/logos/CHILI_LOGOS_OK-07.svg)

-Repository for your digital fonts to be used in GraFx Publisher and GraFx Studio
+Repository for your digital fonts to be used in GraFx Publisher and GraFx Studio.

 [See GraFx Fonts documentation](/GraFx_fonts/intro/)